tobiasweede/UnityCognitiveLoad/README.md

 A simple [LSL inlet](lsl_inlet.py) in python is also provided.

 However, a socket server is listening and a [dummy socket sender](send_sensor_data.py) python script is also provided.
-This script could be further improved during the workshop (maybe in combination with LSL).
+This script could be further improved (maybe in combination with LSL).

 ![lsl outlet](preview_lsl_outlet.PNG)